Cash vs. Accrual Accounting For Non-Profits: Which is Right for Your Organization?

 How Do Nonprofits Make the Change?

 Using most nonprofit accounting software the switch can be rather simple, and painless.
-For example, QuickBooks users have the option to perform reports on the accrual basis while running on the cash basis to prepare tax returns.
+For example, QuickBooks users have the option to perform reports on an accrual basis while running on a cash basis to prepare tax returns.
 Click here for information on how to start running nonprofit reports using the accrual method in QuickBooks3.
-This link above provides basic steps to making this change.
+The link above provides basic steps to making this change.

 Microsoft Dynamics (Great Plains) out of the box produces accrual method reports.
 For an additional add-on, Dynamics allows you to create cash method reports simultaneously with the accrual method reports.
 Peachtree bookkeeping software is just as easy, click here for instructions on how to switch from cash to accrual using that software4.